 Experts expect only 2020 to be affected by COVID-19, and that we will continue to see the consistent rise of OTT.
-As stated previously, subscribers are expected to almost double to a total of 1.1 billion by 2021, which means there will be a lot less eyes watching traditional television.
+As stated previously, subscribers are expected to skyrocket to over 4 billion by 2027, which means there will be a lot less eyes watching traditional television.

 While streaming services built around broadcasting live sports will see less subscriptions in the coming months due to ongoing pandemic, other streaming services like Netflix and Hulu, will continue to succeed.

 Almost all streaming services should see a big bump in their user bases due to so many people staying home looking for new things to watch.
 By 2025, the expected market size for OTT is projected to be around $180 billion.